 It is not so much a question of assimilation than that of exposure when it comes to my relationship with Blackness.
-Blackness is not, in other words, an object of assimilation, or an aspirational entity made available to be consumed.
-It is rather a radical philosophical stance, a position that can only be attained or occupied by dissimilation.
-Blackness is nonalignment.
-I use the term exposure because bell hooks also uses it in “Talking Back.”
+For myself, Blackness does not represent an object of assimilation, or an aspirational entity made available to be consumed.
+It is rather a radical philosophical stance, a position that I can only sojourn via a process of constant learning and dissimilating.
+Blackness teaches me about nonalignment.
+I use the term exposure in reference to bell hooks' usage in “Talking Back.”
 The fear of exposure is for hooks the obstacle for the disenfranchised and oppressed to negotiate political space.
 It is for me a similar conservative motive that is held against Black radical thinking in America’s fiction of migration.

 Being specific involves undoing constructs that come along with migration.
 The dubious category of “international student” has a pull in me.
 It is a happy rhetorical consensus between a reformist China that desperately globalizes itself and a multicultural America as a society of assimilation.
 It eliminates locales and histories, things that bell hooks tirelessly traces.
 I constantly find myself struggling with the constructedness of this identity package.
 My specificity comes to be when I begin forging linkage among critical histories and lineages between the two different contexts across the Pacific Ocean, for instance, when I learned about the Black Power movement’s connection with the Third World Liberation Front and the Bandung Conference, in particular.